Best Rated in Toronto

 Venus Bakery & Cake is a fancy bakery.
 The general vibe from customers?
 Gorgeous cakes and Persian sweets that make them feel like VIPs.
 The custom cakes are elegantly decorated, flavour-packed, and popular for parties or weddings.
 In particular, pistachio, red velvet, and chocolate are the crowd favourites.
 Any downsides?
 Tiny ones.
 The shop is in a strip mall, so space is a bit tight.
 This bakery is more “cozy grab-and-go” than “linger with a latte.”

-Venus Bakery & Cake Address
+Venus Bakery & Cake Location

 80 Ellesmere Rd Unit #3, Scarborough, ON M1R 4C2